hashicorp/terraform-provider-google/website/docs/r/container_aws_node_pool.html.markdown

 * `autoscaling` -
   (Required)
-  Required.
   Autoscaler configuration for this node pool.

 * `cluster` -
   (Required)